Kinuthia-Claudia/Python_Pool_Game/README.md

 This is a simple single player pool game created using Python, Pygame, and Pymunk.
 It simulates a pool table where players can shoot balls into pockets.
 The game includes basic physics for realistic ball movement and collisions.

-Features
+## Features

 Realistic ball physics, including collisions and pockets.
 Attractive graphics with colorful pool balls and a green table.
 Simple controls for aiming and shooting.

-Getting Started
+## Getting Started

 Prerequisites
-To run this project, you need:

 Python 3.x: Download from python.org
 Set up a virtual environment

-    To install the required packages for this project, run the following command:
+Install the required packages for this project by the following command:

-          ```bash
         pip install -r requirements.txt

 Running the Game

 Download the Project: You can download the project files from the repository.
 Navigate to the Project Directory: Open your terminal and change to the directory where the project files are located.
 Run the Game: Use the following command to start the game:

        python poolgame.py

-How to Play
+## How to Play

-    When you run the game, a pool table will appear on your screen with the cue ball in position and the rest of the balls
+When you run the game, a pool table will appear on your screen with the cue ball in position and the rest of the balls arranged.
-    arranged.
-    Move your mouse to the cue ball to target ball.
+Move your mouse to the direction you want the cue ball to target.
 Shooting controls:
     Point to the targeted direction with your mouse, click and hold the left mouse button to power up your shot.
-        Release the mouse button to shoot the cue ball in the direction you're targeting.
+    Release the mouse button to release the cue ball.

 Objective: Try to pot all the balls and then the 8-ball last before losing all your lives.

-Controls

-    Left Mouse Button: Click and hold to charge your shot, then release to shoot.

 Game Rules

 You start with 3 lives.
 If you pot the 8-ball before all other balls, you lose the game.
 If you run out of lives, the game also ends.
 Potting all other balls and then the 8-ball last earns you a win!

 ![GAMEOVER](https://github.com/user-attachments/assets/86abe200-4fcb-4063-8f64-8351ea59ffa5)